Outsourcing Adjudication to Strategic Jurors: Modeling assumptions and notation

 The objective of an adjudication task is to recover the underlying \emph{ground truth}.
 We denote by $T$ the ground truth and by $F$ the other alternative.
 We use the terms $T$-vote and $F$-vote to refer to a vote for alternative $T$ and $F$, respectively.
 To decide which vote to cast, agents put an effort to understand the adjudication case and get a \emph{signal} of whether the correct adjudication outcome is $T$ or $F$.
 We partition the agents into two categories, depending on whether their background knowledge is sufficient so that the quality of the signal they receive increases with extra effort (\emph{well-informed} agents) or worsens (\emph{misinformed} agents).
 Each agent $i$ is associated with an \emph{effort function} $f_i:\R_{\geq 0}\rightarrow [0,1]$ which relates the quality of the signal received by an agent with the effort she exerts as follows: the signal agent $i$ gets when she exerts an effort $x\geq 0$ is for the ground truth alternative $T$ with probability $f_i(x)$ and for alternative $F$ with probability $1-f_i(x)$.
 We assume that effort functions are continuously differentiable and have $f_i(0)=1/2$.
 The effort function for a well-informed agent $i$ is strictly increasing and strictly concave.
 The effort function for a misinformed agent is strictly decreasing and strictly convex.
 The functions $f_i(x)=1-\frac{e^{-x}}{2}$ and $f_i(x)=\frac{e^{-x}}{2}$ are typical examples of effort functions for a well-informed and a misinformed agent, respectively.

 Agents are rational.
-They are involved in a \emph{strategic game} where they aim to maximize their \emph{utility}.
+They are involved in a \emph{strategic game} where they aim to maximize their \emph{utility}, consisting only of the payment they receive minus the effort they exert.
+In particular, we assume the agents are entirely indifferent to the outcome.
 This may lead to voting differently than what their signal indicates.
 We denote by $(\lambda_i,\beta_i)$ the \emph{strategy} of agent $i$, where $\lambda_i$ is the effort put and $\beta_i$ is the probability of casting a vote that is identical to the signal received (and, thus, the agent casts a vote for the opposite alternative with probability $1-\beta_i$).
 The utility of an agent is \emph{quasilinear}, i.e., equal to the amount of payments received minus the effort exerted.
 We assume that agents are \emph{risk neutral} and thus aim to maximize the expectation of their utility.
 Denote by $m_i$ the random variable indicating the number of agents different than $i$ who cast a $T$-vote.
 Clearly, $m_i$ depends on the strategies of all agents besides $i$ but, for simplicity, we have removed this dependency from our notation.
 Now, the expected utility of agent $i$ when using strategy $(\lambda_i,\beta_i)$ is

 The quantities $p\left(\frac{1+m_i}n\right)$ and $p\left(\frac{n-m_i}n\right)$ are the payments agent $i$ receives when she votes for alternatives $T$ and $F$, respectively.
 The four positive terms in the RHS of the first equality above are the expected payments for the four cases defined depending on the signal received and whether it is cast as a vote or not.
 In the second equality, we have used the abbreviation